Query Obfuscation Semantic Decomposition: Introduction

-Specifically, given a user query $A$, our proposed method first finds a set of $n$ noisy relevant terms $X_1, X_2, \ldots, X_n$ and $m$ distractor terms $Y_1, Y_2, \ldots, Y_m$ for $A$.
+Specifically, given a user query $A$, our proposed method first finds a set of $n$ noisy relevant terms $X_1, X_2, \ldots, X_n$ (denoted by the set $\{X_i\}_{i=1}^{n}$) and $m$ distractor terms $Y_1, Y_2, \ldots, Y_m$ (denoted by the set $\{Y_j\}_{j=1}^{n}$) for $A$ to obfuscate the user query.
 We use pre-trained word embeddings for identifying the noisy-relevant and distractor terms.
-We add Gaussian noise to the relevant terms such that it becomes difficult for the search engine to discover $A$ using $X_1, X_2, \ldots, X_n$.
-However, $X_1, X_2, \ldots, X_n$ are derived using $A$, so there is a risk that the search engine will perform some form of de-noising to unveil $A$ from $X_1, X_2, \ldots, X_n$.
-Therefore, using $X_1, X_2, \ldots, X_n$ alone as the keywords does not guarantee anonymity.
-To mitigate this risk, we generate a set of distractor terms $Y_1, Y_2, \ldots, Y_m$ separately for each user query.
+We add Gaussian noise to the relevant terms such that it becomes difficult for the search engine to discover $A$ using $\{X_i\}_{i=1}^{n}$.
+However, $\{X_i\}_{i=1}^{n}$ is derived using $A$, so there is a risk that the search engine will perform some form of de-noising to unveil $A$ from $\{X_i\}_{i=1}^{n}$.
+Therefore, using $\{X_i\}_{i=1}^{n}$ alone as the keywords does not guarantee obfuscity.
+To mitigate this risk, we generate a set of distractor terms $\{Y_j\}_{j=1}^{n}$ separately for each user query.
 We then issue $X_1, X_2, \ldots, X_n, Y_1, Y_2, \ldots, Y_m$ in random order to the search engine to retrieve the corresponding search results.
 We then reconstruct the search results for $A$ using the search results we retrieve from the noisy-relevant terms and discard the search results retrieved from the distractor terms.
 It is noteworthy that during any stage of the proposed method, we \emph{do not} issue $A$ as a standalone query nor in conjunction with any other terms to the search engine.
 Moreover, we do not require access to the search index, which is typically not shared by the search engine companies with the outside world.